nats-io/nats-architecture-and-design/adr-style-guide.md

 ADR-44 (Versioning for JetStream Assets) is the authoritative reference for how API Level works; cross-reference it rather than restating the mechanism.

-## Conventions for specifics

-These details show up in nearly every ADR — be consistent:

-- **Subject patterns** — backtick the whole pattern, use angle-bracketed placeholders: `<prefix>.<uuid>.<seq>.$FI`.
-Document each placeholder.
-- **Headers** — backtick every header reference (`Nats-Batch-Id`).
-When introducing a header, give a concrete example value (`Nats-Batch-Sequence:1`).
-- **Go types** — use a fenced ```go block.
-Keep struct comments brief; they will be read as the spec.
-Include `json:` tags exactly as the wire format requires.
-Show a one-line example JSON payload immediately after the struct.
-- **Error tables** — three columns, `ErrCode | Code | Description`. `ErrCode` is the NATS-internal numeric code, `Code` is the HTTP-style status.
-Keep the description short and parenthesise the offending header or value.
-- **Limits** — express them as bullet lists with concrete numbers.
-State per-stream and per-server limits separately.
-- **Shell examples** — fenced ```bash blocks using the `nats` CLI to demonstrate user-visible behavior.
-Useful in the early sections to ground the design in something tangible.
-- **Field names** — when referencing struct fields in prose, backtick them (`AllowAtomicPublish`, `BatchSize`).

-## Cross-references

-- Link to other ADRs as `[ADR-8](adr/ADR-8.md)` from the README, or `ADR-8` in inline prose.
-The index already links them, so plain text is fine in body copy.
-- When refining another ADR, set the `Updates` metadata field and call out the relationship in the opening paragraph.
-- External references (blog posts, papers) go under a short `Related:` bullet list in the context section.

-## What to avoid

-- Don't fill the document with `MUST` / `SHOULD` / `MAY` language as if it were an IETF RFC.
-- Don't document individual minor decisions as standalone ADRs — see the README's "When to write an ADR" section.
-- Don't edit prior revisions in place to reflect a change of mind.
-Add a new revision row and update the body.
-- Don't invent variations of established protocol names (header casing, JSON field names) — match the existing convention exactly.